GavinPIccione/gavinpiccione.github.io/_pages/about.md

 ---

-In addition to my research interests, I am committed to accessible and engaging education, both within and beynd the classroom.
+I am committed to accessible and engaging education, both within and beyond the classroom.
 Visit my [Outreach Section](https://gavinpiccione.github.io/outreach/) to learn about my work with the Santa Cruz Museum of Natural History, as well as projects I'm involved in within the Earth Science community.